 Today in Tedium: A while back, I wrote this piece on the Sound Blaster where I spent a bit of time explaining that internal expansion ports were once very common in PCs.
 It was the type of thing that, had I written the story even five years earlier, might not even have been necessary.
 But so many people have grown up without them, on laptops and tablets, that the explainer was actually useful.
 There are a lot of pop culture phenomena like that—where the passage of time makes the common feel obscure again.
 The Three Stooges, which I’m writing about tonight, aren’t necessarily obscure just yet, but maybe they’re not out in front of pop culture they way they once were.
 That’s a fate undeserved for the short-subject films that Howard, Fine, and Howard created.
-Sure, there was a movie relatively recently, but I think the Stooges deserve a bit of a cultural refresher.
+Sure, there was a movie back in 2012, but I think the Stooges deserve a bit of a cultural refresher.
 So here goes.
 Today’s Tedium takes a look at The Three Stooges with fresh eyes.
 Nyuk, nyuk. — Ernie @ Tedium

 “To sit down all alone with a blank sheet of paper and try to put down in words sixty-five years of show business is such a monumental undertaking that I sometimes wonder if I’ll have enough energy left to read it when I’m finished.”